leebyron/testcheck-js/docs/API.md

 ### sampleOne()

-Handy tool for visualizing the output of your *Generator*.
+Handy tool for visualizing the output of your *ValueGenerator*.

-Given a *Generator*, it returns a single value generated for a given `size`.
+Given a *ValueGenerator*, it returns a single value generated for a given `size`.

 ```js
 sampleOne(gen.int)